TobMoeller/tm-portfolio/README.md

 ## gatsby-config.js

 In the `gatsby-config.js` file you can set some meta information for your site which gets used by a `<SEO />` component and con be individually changed for each page.
-The _personal_ variable enables working on this project as a blank template and have personal information in seperate folders (they also get ignored by git): _false_ uses `images, projects, sections`, _true_ uses `pers_images, pers_projects, pers_sections`.
+The _personal_ variable enables working on this project as a blank template and having personal information in seperate folders (they also get ignored by git): _false_ uses `images, projects, sections`, _true_ uses `pers_images, pers_projects, pers_sections`.

 ```javascript
 const personal = false;